Skip Navigation

 3. Obligate the Board for the payment of any funds.

-1. The CEO may appoint a staff liaison to the PCAC who will attend all meetings of the Council.
+1. The Superintendent may appoint a staff liaison to the PCAC who will attend all meetings of the Council.

-2. The Board and the CEO shall consult regularly with the PCAC at such times determined appropriate by the Board of Education.
+2. The Board and the Superintendent shall consult regularly with the PCAC at such times determined appropriate by the Board of Education.

 3. The Board Office shall provide administrative support as needed for the PCAC.

-4. The CEO may appoint at least one member of PCAC, along with a community member(s) that she deems most qualified, on each PGCPS community focused task force or review committee.
+4. The Superintendent may appoint at least one member of PCAC, along with a community member(s) that they deem most qualified, on each PGCPS community-focused task force or review committee.

-5. The Board Office, with the cooperation of the liaison appointed by the CEO, shall:
+5. The Board Office, with the cooperation of the liaison appointed by the Superintendent shall:

 1. Develop and implement the advisory committee application process, including announcements and application forms.

-2. Prepare, for the Board in advance of appointment, briefing packets that contain lists of committee vacancies, persons who have applied or been recommended, current committee compositions, and copies of applications received.
+2. Prepare, for the Board in advance of appointment, briefing packets that contain lists of committee vacancies, persons who have applied or been recommended, current committee composition, and copies of applications received.

 1. Legal